gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene.md

     make start-native-server  or  make start-graphene-server

-To start the server in a multi-threaded environment, run on of the following commands:
+To start the server in a multi-threaded environment, run one of the following commands:

     make start-multithreaded-native-server  or  make start-multithreaded-graphene-server